Brisppy/twitch-archiver/README.md

 * If your config (and thus vod database) is stored on an SMB/CIFS share, you may encounter issues with querying and adding to the sqlite database.
 This can be resolved by mounting the share with the `nobrl` option on linux.
 * If you intend to push chat logs to an ELK stack, [this gist](https://gist.github.com/Brisppy/ddcf4d5bbb73f957181743faadb959e3) should have everything you need.
 * By default, the highest quality VOD is downloaded.
 This can be changed via the `-q QUALITY` argument, where quality can be `best`, `worst`, or a custom value in the format `[resolution]p[framerate]`, for example `1080p60` or `720p30` would be valid values.
 If an exact match for the quality cannot be found, any quality of a matching **resolution** will be downloaded; for example, if you select `720p60`, and only `720p30` is available, `720p30` would be downloaded.
 Similarly, if you select `1080p30` and only `1080p60` is found, then `1080p60` would be downloaded instead.
 If no match is found, the highest quality will be downloaded.
-* Console logging only works on Linux, push the logs to a file with `-L file` instead.
+* Debug logging only works on Linux.
+If you know how to get Python logging to work on all operating systems *with multiprocessing*, i'd be grateful if you could submit a PR with the required changes.

 ### How files are stored
 VODs are downloaded to the specified directory.
 If downloading a channel, an individual folder will be created for that specific channel.